Trienta/Blender-Scripts/Readme.md

-script to flatten a cylindrical select the vertex in edit mode and run the script
+script to flatten a cylindrical mesh select the vertex in edit mode and run the script